fasiaa/chrome-extension/README.md

 - Check your internet connection
 - Try analyzing simpler websites first
 - Verify API quota limits in Google AI Studio
+- If `background.js` was recently edited, reload the extension in `chrome://extensions` - a stale service worker can cause requests to hang

 **Extension Not Loading**
 - Ensure Developer mode is enabled in Chrome extensions